cue-lang/proposal/designs/modules/2450-supply-chain-security.md

 Our proposal for CUE avoids this issue by its use of DNS-namespaced names.
-In particular, there is the assurance that if you do not control a given domain, you cannot upload a module inside that domain.
+In particular, there is the assurance that if you do not control a given domain, you cannot publish a module inside that domain.
 For some special-cased multi-home domains, such as GitHub, an analogous mechanism would exist for sub-parts of the domain.